GaborFicsor/steezy-spatula/README.md

  * The ability to like a recipe
  * The ability to rate a recipe by the users, get general feedback and emphasize the best recipes
  * Give users the ability to send private messages to other members
- * Give users the ability to view other member's profile pages where their added recipes are listed
+ * Give users the ability to view other members' profile pages where their added recipes are listed
- * A blog page where I can suggest recipe books to the users and give them advice regarding handy devices and tools for cooking
+ * A blog page where the admin can suggest recipe books to the users and give them advice regarding handy devices and tools for cooking

 ### Things did not get implemented at this stage